nexiality/documentation/expressions/CSVexpression.md

   - uses double quote for non-numeric value
   - uses carriage return (`\r\n`) as record separator
   - regard empty lines as an empty records
-- **[`TDF or TSV`](https://en.wikipedia.org/wiki/Tab-separated_values)** - The tab-delimited format, which uses the `TAB` character instead of comma as field value delimiter.
+- **<a href="https://en.wikipedia.org/wiki/Tab-separated_values" class="external-link" target="_nexial_external">`TDF or TSV`</a>** -
+  The tab-delimited format, which uses the  `TAB` character instead of comma as field value delimiter.
 This is also the default CSV format for MySQL export.
 Such format:
   - uses `TAB` character as delimiter
   - uses double quote for non-numeric value
   - uses carriage return (`\r\n`) as record separator